albuch/sbt-dependency-check/README.md

 dependencyCheckNexusAnalyzerEnabled | Sets whether Nexus Analyzer will be used.
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | false dependencyCheckNexusUrl | Defines the Nexus Server’s web service end point (example http://domain.enterprise/service/local/).
 If not set the Nexus Analyzer will be disabled. | <https://repository.sonatype.org/service/local/>
-dependencyCheckNexusUsesProxy | Whether or not the defined proxy should be used when connecting to Nexus. | true dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the Python Distribution Analyzer will be used.  | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the Python Package Analyzer will be used. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the Ruby Gemspec Analyzer will be used. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the Node.js Analyzer should be used. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |
+dependencyCheckNexusUsesProxy | Whether or not the defined proxy should be used when connecting to Nexus. | true dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the experimental Python Distribution Analyzer will be used.  | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the experimental Python Package Analyzer will be used. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the experimental Ruby Gemspec Analyzer will be used. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the experimental CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the experimental autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |